ncodeit-io/learn-corejava-in-10days/day1.md

 💼 **Impressing Employers** 💼 Believe it or not, the "Hello World" program can be a great way to impress potential employers!
 It shows that you have a solid understanding of the basics of programming and that you're serious about your career.
 Plus, it's always impressive to see a candidate who can write clean and concise code, even for a simple program like "Hello World"! 😎

 🎉 So, as you can see, the "Hello World" program is much more than just a simple program that displays a message on the screen.
 It's a powerful tool that's used by programmers, teachers, and employers all over the world! 🌎

+## 🤔 Test Your Knowledge: "Hello World" Program in Java 🌎

+Let's see how much you know about the classic "Hello World" program in Java! 🚀

+#### Question 1️⃣:

+Which of the following is **not** a common use case for a "Hello World" program in Java?
+- a) Testing the Java runtime environment 🤔
+- b) Learning the basics of Java syntax 📚
+- c) Creating a fully-functional software application 💻
+- d) Familiarizing oneself with a new programming language 🌟

+<ins>Answer:</ins> c) Creating a fully-functional software application

+#### Question 2️⃣:

+What is the name of the method that serves as the entry point for the "Hello World" program?
+- a) start() 🚀
+- b) main() 🌎
+- c) run() 🏃‍♂️
+- d) execute() ⚙️

+<ins>Answer:</ins> b) main()

+#### Question 3️⃣:

+Which of the following is the correct syntax for printing "Hello, World!" to the console in Java?
+- a) System.out.println("Hello, World!"); 🖨️
+- b) Console.writeLine("Hello, World!"); 📝
+- c) print("Hello, World!"); 📜
+- d) display("Hello, World!"); 📺

+<ins>Answer:</ins> a) System.out.println("Hello, World!");

+#### Question 4️⃣:

+In Java, what is the purpose of the keyword "public" in the line "public static void main(String[] args)"?
+- a) To indicate that the method is available to code outside of its class 🌟
+- b) To specify that the method returns a value 💰
+- c) To ensure that the method is thread-safe 🔒
+- d) To indicate that the method requires user input 👥

+<ins>Answer:</ins> a) To indicate that the method is available to code outside of its class

+#### Question 5️⃣:

+What is the purpose of the semicolon at the end of the line "System.out.println("Hello, World!");" in a Java program?
+- a) It is optional, and is only used for readability 🤓
+- b) It tells Java where the end of the line of code is 🚩
+- c) It is used to indicate the end of the method call 📞
+- d) It is a syntax error and should not be included in the code ❌

+<ins>Answer:</ins> b) It tells Java where the end of the line of code is

+#### 🎉 Congratulations, you've completed the quiz! 🎉

+I hope you enjoyed testing your knowledge on the "Hello World" program in Java!